irpatel0/TARecruitmentApplication/documents/DesignDocument_draft.md

 # 1. Introduction

-Explain the purpose of this document.
-If this is a revision of an earlier document, please make sure to summarize what changes have been made during the revision (keep this discussion brief).

 This Design Document aims to explain software design of CSAssist web application.
 The software design includes:
 1. Database Model
 2. Subsystems and Interfaces